What is a Washington Federal Maritime Commission Bond?

-- Notify the Commission and provide documentation of its desire to participate
+- Notify the Commission of its desire to participate and provide documents.

 - Provide a list that contains each member of the group, the corresponding surety bond, and that claims will be permitted for each.

-- Provide a copy of the financial responsibility coverage to the Commission.
+- Provide the Commission with a copy of the financial responsibility coverage.

-- Individuals under the same common trade name should furnish a surety bond separately.
+- Individuals using the same common trade name should each provide their own surety bond.

 - An additional $21,000 should be added to the bond amount for Optional Rider for Additional NVOCC Financial These are the NVOCCs who intend to be included in the U.S.-China trade.

 The Office of Passenger Vessels and Information Processing (OPVIP) will be the one responsible for reviewing and processing the submitted surety bond.

 - Like Surety Bond Authority, a US Department of Treasury-approved surety bond business should issue the bond.